AppliedLogicSystems/ALSProlog/docs/docs/ref/cut.md

 ```
 ## DESCRIPTION

-Discards all choice points made since the parent goal started execution, including the choice points, if any, created by calling the parent goal.
-In the following two cases, a cut in `Condition` will remove all choice points created by the `Condition`, any subgoals to the left of the `Condition`, and the choice point for the parent goal.
+Discards all choicepoints made since the parent goal started execution, including the choicepoints, if any, created by calling the parent goal.
+In the following two cases, a cut in `Condition` will remove all choicepoints created by the `Condition`, any subgoals to the left of the `Condition`, and the choicepoint for the parent goal.
 ```
 Condition = (Things, !, MoreThings)